Food colors are to cakes and baked goods what the rainbow is to the sky after a thunderstorm.

-This is the most common and traditional of all classes of food coloring agents.
-Liquid food colors have been in existence for as far as we can remember.
-They are made with synthetic dye with a water base.
+Liquid food color is the most common and traditional of all classes of food coloring agents.
+They have been in existence for as far as we can remember.
+Liquid food colors are made with synthetic dye with a water base.

 The liquidity of the color comes from the water base which also lowers it concentration.
-This means that liquid food colors are the least concentrated of all types of food colors.
+This means that this type of colors are the least concentrated of all types of food color s.
 The shades of color you get from this type of colors are pastel colors.

 Advantages of Liquid Food Colors

-Liquid colors have several advantages and they include the following:
+Liquid food colors have several advantages and they include the following:

-- Liquid food coloring work perfectly for recipes with thick consistency that wont be compromised by the liquidity of the food color and those that require pastel colors.
+(ii) Liquid food coloring work perfectly for recipes with thick consistency that wont be compromised by the liquidity of the color.
+They also work well for recipes that require pastel colors.